Mokerstier/hereMaps/README.md

  navigate to -> `tools` -> `Manage libraries` and search for __Adafruit IO Arduino__
  ![Adafruit libraries](https://github.com/Mokerstier/hereMaps/blob/master/images/Group.png?raw=true)

-When you installed the librarie you can now set up your adafruit connection.
+When you installed the library you can now set up your adafruit connection.
 For purpose of better structure in your files we are gonna make  adifferent tab on your arduino we'll call it `config.h`.
 See the image below.
 ![Screenshot of different tab](https://github.com/Mokerstier/hereMaps/blob/master/images/Group%202.png?raw=true)

 _Don't forget to include it at the top of your file because you will need it when you run your code_